 Here’s the thing about an anti-inflammatory diet.
 Not everybody is the same, so what might be anti-inflammatory for you, may not be for someone else.

 I would strongly suggest that you take a food allergy test either online or through a holistic doctor.
 When I did this, I was able to eliminate the foods that were causing inflammation in my body.
-For me, even some healthy foods like celery and chicken were causing inflammation.
+For me, even some healthy foods like celery, avocado, beans, and chicken were causing inflammation.

 Think of it this way: When your overall digestive and gut health is operating the way it should, you won’t react to healthy foods anymore — or food in general!
 One of the main causes of food allergies is when your gut health is not properly functioning, causing food to irritate your body.
 But when you can digest food the right way, you’ll be able to eat the foods you love without problems.